Lazy eye in children

 Medical practitioners believe that eyesight develops mainly in the first five years of life.
 So any visual defect needs to be detected and treated as early as possible.
 This can help avoid a lifetime of defective vision, problems at school and with social development.

-As a result, an additional screening test was introduced in 2008 for all pre-school children (U7a) with statutory health insurance.
+As a result, an additional screening test has been introduced for all pre-school children (U7a) with statutory health insurance.
 Its primary purpose is to detect any visual defect.
 The test complements the other pediatric medical check-ups (standard child wellness examinations) and is aimed at infants aged from around 34 to 36 months.

 How is lazy eye diagnosed?